MusicBucket/musicbucket-bot/README.rst

 MusicBucket Bot is a Telegram Bot that adds features and possibility to interact with **Spotify** music links that users send in a chat.

-It's main feature is to allow you to **save links that someones shares in a Chat** in a personal list.
+Its main feature is to allow you to **save links that someones shares in a Chat** in a personal list.
 So you can easily track which music you have pending to listen to.

 When an user sends a link, the bot is able to get information from a Spotify link like: